qrman/qrman.github.io/_posts/2015-10-05-vertx-guice-jooq-ultm.markdown

 that in order to survive winter you need to have your basement full of potatoes.

 When you buy potatoes you buy them in bags, potato bags - 10 kilos each.
 With potato bags comes huge risk.
-If inside the bag there is at least one rotten potato, then soon or later all of them will be rotten.
+If inside the bag there is at least one rotten potato, then sooner or later all of them will be rotten.
 Winter will be long and you will die...

 Basically, what you have to do is to open potato bag before the purchase and check whether potatoes are fresh or not.
 If one is rotten - then whole bag goes to trash.
 To summarize: